“One of the most unique records of 2014”

 This is roughly what a FaceOmeter show looks like

 For this reason, FaceOmeter has long been a friend of Sofar Sounds, the worldwide unamplified gig collective, and has played for them in Newcastle and Oxford as well as in his hometown of Birmingham.
 The stronger connection, though, is with the Catweazle Club, whose first compilation record Will curated in 2011 and whose quarterly magazine he regularly appears in.
 It’s through this community that Tattersdill is associated with some of his closest friends and collaborators: piano balladeer Sam Taplin, singer-songwriter Rosie Caldecott, composer Matt Winkworth, and glam folk legend James Bell.
 These four and many more have had their influence on Will, and along with his childhood friend Max “The Dapper Swindler” Jones he and Taplin recorded 2011’s seasonal Spooky EP.
 Wider influences include the nerdcore rapper MC Lars, with whom Tattersdill spent a week writing in Los Angeles in 2013, the antifolk singer-songwriter Jeffrey Lewis, whom he has supported twice, and the widely-acclaimed folk duo Philip Henry and Hannah Martin, with whom he spent a deal of yesteryear on the gigging circuit in Exeter.
 He has no braggable personal relationship with his ultimate hero, Tom Waits.

 Believing strongly in the community of artists and audiences that makes up music, Will started the Bright Idea club in Hackney, London, which ran from 2010-2012.
-Having returned to the Midlands, he has now started a new night at the end of his street – Hatstand is just two instalments old at present, but beginning to blossom even now!
+Having returned to the Midlands, he has now started a night at the end of his street – Hatstand is a monthly concern which Brummies are encouraged to come along and share their skills at!
 In addition to creating these spaces, writing songs, touring, and making records, Will has found time to become a lecturer, and now teaches English at the University of Birmingham.
 Surrounded by literature, music, great people, and the promise of adventure, the FaceOmeter journey continues.